PluribusDigital/playbook/delivery/analytical-tools.md

 People talk about artificial intelligence (AI), machine learning (ML) or natural language processing (NLP), but what specifically can these tools be used for?

-This guide will clarify how we use those concepts at STSI by listing specific analytical tasks and how AI is used to accomplish it.
+This guide will clarify how we use those concepts at Pluribus by listing specific analytical tasks and how AI is used to accomplish it.

 ## Scrape text from the web